mamuz/MamuzContentManager/README.md

 ## Creating new Pages

 Create new entities in `MamuzPage` database table.
-Content will be parsed as markdown.
+Content will be rendered with a markdown parser.

 ## Workflow

-If routing is successful to a page entity found by active flag and path property, page content will be responsed in a new view model.
+If routing is successful to a page entity found by active flag and path argument, page content will be responsed in a new view model.
 Otherwise it will set a 404 status code to http response object.